sansritaulak/Semester-Projects/README.md

 - **Skills**: Data visualization, high-dimensional data analysis.

 #### Files
-- `mnist.ipynb`: Code for implementation and visualization of data from mnist.
+- `MNIST.ipynb`: Code for implementation and visualization of data from MNIST.

 ## Getting Started
 1. Clone this repository: